 Mexican-American War and Service in the American West

 During the Mexican–American War (April 25, 1846–February 2, 1848), Johnston was commissioned as a colonel in the volunteer army and served under General Zachary Taylor as a colonel with the First Texas Rifle Volunteers, and he fought at the Battle of Monterrey (September 21–24, 1846) and the Battle of Buena Vista (February 22–23, 1847).
 On December 2, 1849, Johnston returned to the U.S. Army as a major and as a paymaster, serving in the American West.
 He commanded the Department of Texas from 1856 to 1858.
 In 1857 and 1858, Johnston participated in the Utah War, an armed confrontation between Mormon settlers in the Utah Territory and the United States Army.
 When that event concluded, he commanded the Department of Utah from 1858 to 1860.
 On December 21, 1860, Johnston took command of the Department of the Pacific in San Francisco, California.

 Johnston’s adopted home state of Texas seceded from the Union on February 1, 1861.
 Two months later, on April 9, 1861, Johnston resigned his commission from the United States Army.
 The War Department accepted his resignation on May 6, effective May 3.
 During that same month, Johnston joined the Los Angeles Mounted Rifles as a private and began a long and arduous overland trip back east.
-Upon reaching the Confederate capital at Richmond, Virginia in September, the Confederate Congress approved President Jefferson Davis’s nomination of Johnston as a full general, effective May 30, 1861, making him the second highest ranking officer in the Confederate Army.
-Davis then appointed Johnston as commander of the Western Department, consisting of the entire Confederacy west of the Appalachian Mountains.
+Upon reaching the Confederate capital at Richmond, Virginia in September, the Confederate Congress approved President Jefferson Davis’s nomination of Johnston as a full general, effective May 30, 1861, making him the second-highest-ranking officer in the Confederate Army.
+Davis then appointed Johnston as commander of the Western Department, comprising the entire Confederacy west of the Appalachian Mountains.